 In order to slow the spreading of the corona virus, you should avoid unnecessary contact with other people.
-Therefore, many offices of the city administration of Trier are closed to the public.
+Therefore, you can visit many offices of the city administration of Trier only if you make an appointment in advance.
+In this way we avoid queues and large crowds.
 For your protection and the protection of our employees.
-Nevertheless, we still work for you.
+We still work for you.

 This is how we process your request

 Please visit www.trier.de or call the hotline 115 to find out how we can process your request.